 This works well when the task has three properties:

-I generated 120 training examples using Haiku.
-Each example is a (prompt, sinc JSON) pair.
-Prompts range from "hi" (1 word) to 200-word specification documents.
-Edge cases include "???" (non-linguistic input), "asdf" (gibberish), and single-sentence commands like "fix line 3".
+I made 120 training examples using Haiku.
+Each example is one (prompt, sinc JSON) pair.
+Prompts range from the word "hi" (1 word) to 200-word specification documents.
+Edge cases include "???" (non-linguistic input), "asdf" (gibberish), and short commands like "fix line 3".

 I used Unsloth for training.
 Unsloth patches the HuggingFace training loop with hand-written CUDA kernels and memory optimizations.
-It cuts VRAM usage roughly in half compared to vanilla transformers fine-tuning and runs 2-5x faster.
-For a 7B model on a single GPU, this matters.
+It cuts VRAM usage roughly in half compared to plain transformers fine-tuning and runs 2 to 5 times faster.
+For a 7B model on a single GPU, that matters.

 from unsloth import FastLanguageModel